PageGuide: Browser extension to assist users in navigating a webpage and locating information: User Study

 \subsec{\textbf{RQ1) Step-by-Step Guidance Increases Task Completion Accuracy}} For \FIND tasks, participant accuracy increases from 81\% in the control condition to 86\% (\increasenoparent{5 pp}) with \agent as shown in \Cref{fig:overall_accuracy}.
 This improvement is consistent with the system's design: by grounding answers directly in highlighted evidence, users are able to verify information in context rather than relying on memory or manual scanning.
 However, a paired Student’s t-test shows that this improvement is not statistically significant ($t=-1, p=0.32$), suggesting a modest effect size.
 This means that \textbf{while \agent provides a consistent accuracy gain, the effect size for \FIND tasks is relatively modest}.
 We attribute this to the already high baseline performance of \FIND tasks, which leaves limited room for further gains.

-For \HIDE tasks, performance is evaluated using accuracy, as the goal is to correctly identify all relevant elements to hide.
-Accuracy improves substantially from 30\% in the control condition to 56\% (\increasenoparent{26 pp}) with \agent, as shown in \Cref{fig:overall_accuracy}.
+For \HIDE tasks, performance is evaluated using recall, as the goal is to correctly identify all relevant elements to hide.
+Recall improves substantially from 30\% in the control condition to 56\% (\increasenoparent{26 pp}) with \agent, as shown in \Cref{fig:overall_accuracy}.
 This difference is statistically significant ($t=-4.4, p<10^{-5}$), indicating a large performance gain. \textbf{This result reflects the benefit of \agent in helping users more reliably identify all relevant elements compared to manual inspection}.

 \looseness=-1 For \GUIDE tasks, evaluation is more challenging due to their interactive and open-ended nature.
 We manually evaluate task correctness by inspecting each participant’s final screenshot.
+To assess inter-rater reliability, three raters independently evaluated the final \GUIDE screenshots; agreement is moderate across raters (pairwise Cohen's $\kappa = 0.41$--$0.66$; Fleiss' $\kappa = 0.51$).
 Only 23\% of participants in the control condition successfully reach the correct terminal state, compared to 53\% (\increasenoparent{30 pp}) with \agent, as shown in \Cref{fig:overall_accuracy}.
 This difference is statistically significant ($t=-5.1, p<10^{-8}$), representing a large improvement.
 This result highlights the difficulty of multi-step procedural tasks without assistance, and demonstrates that \textbf{step-level guidance of \agent with highlighted targets substantially increases users’ ability to reach the correct outcome}.\\

 \subsec{\textbf{RQ2a) \agent significantly reduces Task Completion Time}} Across all three tasks, \agent leads to faster completion compared to the control condition.
 For \FIND tasks, median completion time decreases from 65.2 seconds in the control condition to 52.8 seconds (\decreasenoparent{12.4s}) with \agent, as shown in \Cref{fig:copmletion_time}.
 This reduction is statistically significant ($t = 2.31, p = 0.024$), indicating that \textbf{grounding answers in highlighted evidence helps users locate information more efficiently}.